Lurt-0/lode/README.md

 # Lode

-A simple card matching game made in Python for a university programming course.
+A two player game made in Python for a university programming course.

 ## Documentation